 Stuart Banner (2005) Belknap Press of Harvard University Press; ISBN-9780674023963

-This is an amazing book that explains in detail, with attention to various arguments and changes in thinking over time, how the English and then Americans justified acquiring the land of the Indians in North America.
+This book explains in detail, with attention to various arguments and changes in thinking over time, how the English and then Americans justified acquiring the land of the Indians in North America.
 If you grow up in the U.S., as I did, your frame of reference is a country where the descendants of Europeans own nearly the entire continent.
 You are aware that it once belonged to Indian tribes, but you have only a vague understanding how the Europeans could simply take it.
 The Indians once had it, and then suddenly they didn't.
 It was never clear exactly how that happened, and I admit, I never inquired too deeply.
 This book explains in detail how the acquisition of Indian land went from purchasing to extortion to forced Indian removal, with variations by region and with methods and justifications that evolved over time.
 While this book is not exactly a relaxing read, it is easy enough for a lay reader to understand, despite the emphasis on legal rulings.
 I recommend it highly, provided the reader is willing to study with focus.

 Because this book does not spend much time on showing Indian resistance, except when it is evidenced in legal rulings,, some may wonder how the Indians fought against these pressures.
 Stories of Indian resistance will be found in other books.
 This volume is clearly focused on the legal thinking and rulings that led to Indians losing their land.